danielrekshan/etolemy/uap_cases/README.md

 <code>convert -delay 5 -loop 0 *.png all5.gif</code>

 # Cases
+These cases have publically available video, which are analyzed here under fair use.
+Only derivative media are presented here (analysis files).
 ## Just a Plane - Sandy Springs, GA September 2022
 Filmed by John Martin, associated with CE-5
 * Video: https://youtu.be/aEQOtMxwcwE?t=99